Visiting the PICU

 The secretary/nurse will screen all visitors for colds and other illnesses.
 Because sick children are so vulnerable, it is very important that anyone who has a cold, fever or diarrhea not visit the unit.
 A parent who has a cold might be able to visit, but will be required to wear a mask.

 Cell phones are permitted in patient rooms.
 Please keep phones on vibrate so that they don’t disturb the patient.
+A cell phone charging station in available for family use in the PICU/PCCC waiting room.

 Food and Drinks in Patient's Room